jarviscanada/jarvis_data_eng_DabiraAkinwumi/README.md

 bash -e

 ```
-Paste the following command in your cron tab:
+Paste the following command in your cron tab
-#make sure you are using the correct file path
+(make sure you are using the correct file path)
 ```
 * * * * * bash /home/centos/dev/jrvs/bootcamp/linux_sql/host_agent/scripts/host_usage.sh localhost 5432 host_agent postgres password > /tmp/host_usage.log
 ```

-#Implementation
+## Implementation

 The backend of this project was implemented using psql, so all the usage and specs data are stored in sql tables.
 For the sake of this project two tables are needed, one table to store the specs data and one to store the usage data.
 Docker was used to provision the psql tables.
 The actual code that inserts all the data and runs all the commands is done using a bash script.
 Finally cron is used to automate the running of the usage script, so every minute it runs the host usage script which checks the usage data and subsequently inserts it into the appropriate sql table.

-#Scripts
+## Scripts
-psql\_docker.sh: This script is used to either create, start or stop  an instance of psql using docker
+#### psql\_docker.sh: This script is used to either create, start or stop  an instance of psql using docker
 Usage
 ```
 ./scripts/psql_docker.sh create db_username db_password